kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ### Resource Claim API

 A special resource claim object is created to keep track of device allocations for extended resource.
-The resource claim object has following properties:
+The resource claim object has the following properties:

   * It is namespace scoped, like other resource claim objects.
   * It is owned by a pod, like other resource claim objects.